Himalayan Sanctuaries

 Tashi Chhoe Dzong, Thimphu, Bhutan

 After an early breakfast, we drive to Thimphu through an amazing variety of landscapes.
 We arrive at lunchtime.
-In the afternoon, we explore the Memorial Chorten, the National Library, where ancient manuscripts are preserved, and the Handicrafts Emporium, where we can purchase traditional textiles, arts and crafts.
+In the afternoon we visit the Memorial Chorten; the National Library, where ancient manuscripts are preserved and the Handicrafts Emporium where we can purchase traditional textiles, arts and crafts.

 Day 10: Thimphu

-We explore Bhutan’s capital, visiting the Institute for Traditional Medicine, the School of Traditional Arts and Crafts, where young Bhutanese students are taught the art of painting Thankhas, and the silver bazaar.
-We end our tour at Simtokha Dzong.
-Built in 1629 by Zhabdrung Ngawang Namgyal, who unified the country, the dzong is the first of its kind in Bhutan.
+We explore Thimphu, visiting the Institute for Traditional Medicine; the School of Traditional Arts and Crafts, where young Bhutanese students are taught the art of traditional method of painting Thankhas; the gold and silver bazaar and Simtokha Dzong.
+Simtokha Dzong is a small dzong, located about 3 miles south of the Bhutanese capital of Thimphu.
+Built in 1629 by Zhabdrung Ngawang Namgyal, who unified Bhutan, the dzong is the first of its kind built in Bhutan.
 An important historical monument and former Buddhist monastery, today it houses one of the premier Dzongkha language learning institutes.
 (B, L, D)

 Day 11: Thimphu/Paro (Drive)